Alice Andrews in the books becomes Alice Allen in The Movie

 - Sabrina the Teenage Witch had several of these after the TV movie was turned into a full-length series.
 Sabrina Sawyer's name was changed to Sabrina Spellman, Marnie became Jenny and Katy LaMore became Libby Chessler.

 - When The Dresden Files was adapted into a TV series, Lt.
 Karrin Murphy was changed to Connie Murphy, as there was an actual Karen Murphy in the Chicago Police Department.
+Additionally, Harry's mentor Justin DuMorne in the novels was renamed to Justin Morningway and made Harry's maternal uncle, possibly to make it more likely that he would raise Harry after his parents' deaths.

 - Similar to the 2014 remake, RoboCop: The Series saw a number of characters from the original film trilogy get their names changed outside of Alex Murphy/RoboCop himself and his son Jimmy.